 Rule #1, stop worrying about spinal arthritis so much.
 You can not stop or prevent aging.
 However, you may be able to stop and prevent the occurrence of pain and other symptoms.
 Relax and do not obsess over your arthritic neck or back pain.
 If you do, I can guarantee that it will get worse.

+If you have some minor pain, that's ok.
+Try some conservative and relatively safe treatment options.
+Stay with natural and holistic treatments as much as possible.
 If you need medicine, try to stick to over-the-counter varieties.
 Some prescription medicines have harmful side effects and can be highly addictive.
 The only thing worse than a cranky spinal arthritis patient is a drug-addicted cranky arthritis patient.
-Please, use your common sense.
+Please, use common sense.